standardrb/standard/README.md

 **Note:** by default, StandardRB will look for all `*.rb` files (and some other files typically associated with Ruby like `*.gemspec` and `Gemfile`)

-If you have an existing project but aren't ready to fix all the files yet you can generate a todo file:
+If you want to add Standard to an existing project, but don't want to stop all development until you've fixed every violation in every file, you can create a backlog of to-be-converted files by generating a TODO file:

 ```bash
 $ bundle exec standardrb --generate-todo
 ```

 This will create a `.standard_todo.yml` that lists all the files that contain errors.
-When you run Standard in the future it will ignore these files as if they lived under the `ignore` section in the `.standard.yml` file.
+When you run Standard in the future, it will ignore these files as if they were listed under the `ignore` section in the `.standard.yml` file.

 As you refactor your existing project you can remove files from the list.
-You can also regenerate the todo file at any time by re-running the above command.
+You can also regenerate the TODO file at any time by re-running the above command.

 ### Using with Rake